Get results. Guaranteed.

 Loretta: Atlanta LSAT course instructor

-...and in the United States.
+...Mathematics.
+I also have a JD degree from Emory University School of Law.
+In between those two degrees, I spent a number of years teaching Math and Special Education in Ethiopia and in the United States.
 I also tutored various levels of mathematics privately and tutored all subjects and college test prep through a tutoring company.
-Finally, I have three children who are now in high school and college and have tutored them through all of their advanced content and advanced placement math courses.
-I am currently an attorney in private practice, but have not lost my love of learning and my love of teaching.
-Tutoring...
+Finally, I have three children who are now in high school and college and have tutored them through all...

 Education & Certification